Pricing Executive Search 👩💻: Standard Hiring Process Is Broken and Flawed

 Agile Recruiting: Best Approach For Business Talent Development

-…Imagine a hiring process that offers you the tools, benchmarking data and evidence you needed to make difficult selection decisions with ease and absolute confidence (i.e. agile recruiting)…
+…Imagine a hiring process that offers you the tools, benchmarking data and evidence you need to make difficult selection decisions with ease and absolute confidence (i.e. agile recruiting)…

 Imagine a recruiting process that not only finds quality people for difficult-to-fill roles but also helps you sort through the murky complexities of team mix and overcome obstacles blocking individual and team performance…

-Recruiting is slowly changing: Over the past 5 years, we observe recruiting and hiring in major ASX listed and FT500 organisations becoming more urgent and more agile.
-Companies like IBM, GE, Mitre have all been scaling up rapidly using agile recruiting.
+Recruiting is slowly changing: Over the past 5 years, we have observed recruiting and hiring in major ASX-listed and FT500 organisations becoming more urgent and more agile.
+Companies like IBM, GE, and Mitre have all been scaling up rapidly using agile recruiting.

 Pricing Executive Search: What is agile recruiting?

 Agile recruiting is a new way of recruiting: It’s more scientific and it is diametrically opposed to standard recruiting.

 Standard recruiting is a low-leverage practice applying a cookie-cutter approach across all hires regardless of specialisation.